GoogleCloudPlatform/cloud-foundation-fabric/blueprints/cloud-operations/unmanaged-instances-healthcheck/README.md

 # TCP healthcheck and restart for unmanaged GCE instances

-This example shows how to leverage [Serverless VPC Access](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) and Cloud Functions to organize a highly performant TCP healthcheck for unmanaged GCE instances.
+This blueprint shows how to leverage [Serverless VPC Access](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) and Cloud Functions to organize a highly performant TCP healthcheck for unmanaged GCE instances.
 Healthchecker Cloud Function uses [goroutines](https://gobyexample.com/goroutines) to achieve parallel healthchecking for multiple instances and handles up to 1 thousand VMs checked in less than a second execution time.

-**_NOTE:_** [Managed Instance Groups](https://cloud.google.com/compute/docs/instance-groups/autohealing-instances-in-migs) has autohealing functionality out of the box, current example is more applicable for standalone VMs or VMs in an unmanaged instance group.
+**_NOTE:_** [Managed Instance Groups](https://cloud.google.com/compute/docs/instance-groups/autohealing-instances-in-migs) has autohealing functionality out of the box, current blueprint is more applicable for standalone VMs or VMs in an unmanaged instance group.

-The example contains the following components:
+The blueprint contains the following components:

 - [Cloud Scheduler](https://cloud.google.com/scheduler) to initiate a healthcheck on a schedule.
 - [Serverless VPC Connector](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) to allow Cloud Functions TCP level access to private GCE instances.